djspears/PaloAlto/README.md

 # VM-Series for Microsoft Azure

 This is a "non official" repository for Azure Resoure Manager (ARM) templates to deploy VM-Series Next-Generation firewall from Palo Alto Networks into the Azure public cloud.
 The initial driver for this repository was that I wanted to modified the PaloAltoNetworks template to enable the ability to deploy a firewall with 4 interfaces.
-Mgmt, Trust, Untrust, and Restricted.
-There are two flavors in this repository, one that does includes a deployemnt of an availability set and the other does not.
+Mgmt, Trust, Untrust, and DMZ.
+There are many variations of this scenario in this repository.

-I have create a few other deployment scenarios to deploy a more functioning solution to make it easier to quickly build an basic working environment.

 **Documentation**